This article has links to products and services we recommend, which we may make a commission from.

 In Serbia, we had the opportunity to taste savory palacinke stuffed with cheese and ham, and baked in the oven.
 While tasty, these crepes were incredibly filling.

 20. Fruit Preserves – Traditional Balkan Welcome

 One of the most interesting culinary experiences we had in the Balkans was with slatko, a sweet jam in Novi Sad, Serbia.

-Just having got seated at a restaurant, the hostess approached us with a tray lined with jam, small spoons and glasses of water.
+Just after being seated at a restaurant, the hostess approached us with a tray lined with jam, small spoons, and glasses of water.

-Slatko, we learned, are a popular fruit preserve in Serbia, Bulgaria, North Macedonia and several other countries including Greece.
+Slatko, we learned, is a popular fruit preserve in Serbia, Bulgaria, North Macedonia, Greece, and several other countries.